PipKcK/streaming-data-simulation/README.md

 # **Streaming Data Simulation**

 This repository contains a simulation project for a media streaming platform.
 It demonstrates the implementation of a backend system to manage subscriptions, users, content, watch history, reviews, and payment processing.
 The project is designed to simulate real-world streaming services and provides an extensible framework for similar applications.
+The project has been extended to include a **Flask API layer** and a **Streamlit dashboard** for analytics, adding complexity and showcasing practical use cases of distributed systems.

 ## **Table of Contents**
 - [Overview](#overview)